Peru this Week, Living in Peru and The Break are part of the Peru Experience family, a company whose goal is to promote Peru all over the world.

-Terra Hall Multimedia Journalist and Social Media Manager
+Terra Hall Multimedia journalist

 While born and raised in Tampa, Florida, Terra has lived all over the United States thanks to her journalism career.
 Ready for her next adventure, Terra moved to Lima in 2013 with the hopes of mastering the Spanish language while living in an enchanting city.
-She loves Lima’s antique yet modern beauty, eclectic restaurants and welcoming people, and looks forward to discovering more.
+She loves Lima’s antique yet modern beauty, eclectic restaurants and welcoming people and looks forward to discovering more.
 Terra lives in Miraflores with her boyfriend Ed and their Australian Shepherd Junot.

 Gustavo Centeno Webmaster

 Gustavo is a programmer and computer support specialist from Lima.
 He has been webmaster at LivinginPeru.com and PeruthisWeek.com since 2008.